paulwetter/DocumentConfigMgrCB/README.md

 * Collects Site features and servicing history.
 * Collect configuration of all discovery methods.
 * Collect Default Boundary Group settings.
 * Extended to include configuration of all the new Client Settings.
+  * Now inclues the default client settings.
 * Collects additional Collection information.
 * Summarizes Collections with maintenance windows.
 * Summary of all the different Compliance settings (Conditional Access, Company resources, etc).